Dispersion of activity at an active-passive nematic interface: Sharp active-passive interfaces

 Eventually, the activity disperses throughout the entire domain and becomes homogeneous.
-If the final concentration of the activity field is small, the system becomes distorted but static where the flows are screened by the friction force~\cite{Doostmohammadi2016}.
-At higher final concentrations of the activity, the system becomes active turbulent with a constant rate of creation and annihilation of pairs of defects.
-Although these final states may be interesting, we did not investigate them further since the assumption that the activity is conserved is unlikely to be realistic at very long times, as its consumption will set in eventually.
+If the final concentration is small, the system becomes distorted but static where the flows are screened by the friction force~\cite{Doostmohammadi2016}.
+At higher final activities, the whole system becomes active turbulent with a constant rate of creation and annihilation of pairs of defects.
+Although these final states may be interesting, we did not investigate them further since the assumption that the activity field is conserved is unlikely to be realistic at very long times, as its consumption will eventually set in.